tristenwallace/pollify/frontend/src/tests/docs/testing.md

 ### 1. Navbar

-- Verifies responsive behavior and the display of correct navigation links based on the user's authentication status. (!TODO!)
+- Verifies responsive behavior and the display of correct navigation links based on the user's authentication status.
-- Checks the mobile hamburger menu functionality. (!TODO!)
+- Checks the mobile hamburger menu functionality.

 ### 2. Home Page

-- Tests display of polls and conditional content for authenticated vs. unauthenticated users. (!TODO!)
+- Tests display of polls and conditional content for authenticated vs. unauthenticated users.
-- Ensures correct filtering and display of answered and unanswered polls. (!TODO!)
+- Ensures correct filtering and display of answered and unanswered polls.

 ### 3. Login Form